-The Deputy City Manager for Community Resources is responsible for oversight and management of five development related departments.
-The City functions covered by the Community Resources Group include Engineering Services, Transportation, Water Utilities, Planning and Development Services, and Parks and Recreation.
+The Deputy City Manager for Community Resources is responsible for oversight and management of five departments.
+The City functions covered by the Community Resources Group include Public Works, Water Utilities, Planning and Development Services, Parks and Recreation and Convention and Event Services.